fprime-community/fprime-tutorial-math-component/docs/writing-unit-tests-7.md

 # Writing Unit Tests Part 7: Writing the Tests

 ## In this Section
- In this section of the tutorial, you will write tests that make use of the helper functions you wrote in the last section of the tutorial.
+In this section of the tutorial, you will write tests that make use of the helper functions youwrote in the last section of the tutorial.

 ## Preface

 For each of the tests described below, you must add the corresponding function prototype to `Tester.hpp` and the corresponding test macro to `main.cpp`.
 If you can't remember how to do it, look back at the `MathSender` examples.
 After writing each test, run all the tests and make sure that they pass.

 ## Write an ADD test
 Add the following function to the `Tests` section of `Tester.cpp`: